This is a collaborative post.

 It’s important to understand that working with a personal trainer is by no means essential to improving your fitness, but if you do have a little bit of extra room in your budget for one, they really can help you get those extra results.

-Perhaps more importantly, they help you to keep going, especially on the days where you really feel your motivation dropping!
+Perhaps more importantly, they help you to keep going, especially on the days when you really feel your motivation dropping!

 With all of this in mind, you should be feeling ready to break away from the educational side of fitness.
 Learning about exercises, diets, and recovery can be very boring, and most people would rather just stick on their lycra and get on with it!